Set Up the Database Connection

 In this lesson, you will learn how to connect your application to a Database Server.
 You will become acquainted with the DBUpdater tool supplied with XAF.
 This tool helps to initially create a database, and resolves database and application version mismatches.

 Open the application configuration file.
 It is an XML file located in the application folder.
 The Windows Forms application configuration file is MySolution.Win.exe.config.
-The ASP.NET application configuration file is Web.config.
+The ASP.NET Web Forms application configuration file is Web.config.
 Find the following line in this file.

 If your Database Server authentication mode is Windows Authentication, modify this line as shown below.